tomyaacov/BPpyEvaluation/README.md

 ```shell
 python3 pancake_multiple_traces_drl.py 200 25 500 100000 DQN
 ```
+This is a reduced evaluation which outputs a table with the results presented in Figure 5.

-The full evaluation results presented in Figure 5 can be obtained by running the script `multiple_traces.sh` (**this may take few hours and may require additional resources**).
+The full evaluation results presented in Figure 5 can be obtained by running the script `scripts/multiple_traces.sh` (**this may take few hours and may require additional resources**).

 #### LLM